 What should I wear to an interview?

 It is extremely important to make sure that you look your best for any interview.
 Make sure your clothes fit and are in good repair.
 Practice good hygiene, but do not wear perfume or cologne to an interview because many people are allergic to fragrances.
 For men, wear a dark suit, white dress shirt, a conservative tie and dress shoes that are in good repair.
 For women, wear a dark suit, a conservative blouse that is not too tight or revealing and close-toed dress shoes.
 Women should not wear platform shoes or shoes with a heel higher than two inches.
 Also, if women choose to wear skirt suits to interviews, they should wear pantyhose.
-If you have any questions with regard to dress, please contact the Career Development Office.
+If you have any questions with regard to dress, please contact the Career Services team.

 What is the difference between an internship and an externship?